ofiwg/libfabric/man/fi_domain.3.md

 *FI_THREAD_UNSPEC*
 : This value indicates that no threading model has been defined.
 It may be used on input hints to the fi_getinfo call.
+When specified, providers will return a threading model that allows for the greatest level of parallelism.

 *FI_THREAD_SAFE*
 : A thread safe serialization model allows a multi-threaded